See God in the Storm

 It seems to be an impossible paradox.
 Mainstream religion offers more questions than answers!

 The Holy Bible is by far the most-printed book in the world, religious or otherwise.
 It directly claims that God controls the weather.
 It also claims that this same God wants to save all human beings.
 Yet thousands of people who claim to follow God and thousands more who have never heard of Him die every year in weather disasters!

 How can that be?
 Religion has no answer.
 Does the Bible?

-Is God using the weather to punish America?
-Isn’t America suffering enough?
+Why is God using weather to punish America?
+Is America not suffering enough?
 Why doesn’t He send rain to end the drought?
 Why doesn’t He stop the raging storms?
 Few dare to ask these questions!
 But the Bible answers them.

 In his landmark book The United States and Britain in Prophecy, the late Herbert W. Armstrong explained that the people of America and Britain descended from the ancient Israelite tribes of Manasseh and Ephraim.
 This means that end-time Bible prophecies about Manasseh and Ephraim apply directly to them.

 In Leviticus 26, God specifically named the curses these peoples would suffer if they disbelieved and disobeyed their Creator.
 Among these curses are crop failures and debilitating drought.
 “And I will break the pride of your power; and I will make your heaven as iron, and your earth as brass: And your strength shall be spent in vain: for your land shall not yield her increase, neither shall the trees of the land yield their fruits” (verses 19-20).